-The Career in Sports Forum, an annual educational forum hosted by the NCAA, brings together 200 selected student-athletes to learn and explore potential careers in sports, with the primary focus on college athletics.
+The Career in Sports Forum, an annual educational forum hosted by the NCAA, brings together 200 student-athletes to learn and explore potential careers in sports, with the primary focus on college athletics.

 This unique, four-day forum is designed to assist student-athletes in charting their career paths, as well as provide an opportunity to network and learn from current athletics professionals.

 Nominated student-athletes are required to have been athletically eligible, as well as participated, in an NCAA-sponsored sport during the current academic year.
-However, eligible student-athletes who will have graduated prior to the forum dates are also eligible to participate.
-Previous Career in Sports Forum participants are not eligible to reapply.
+However, eligible student-athletes who will have graduated before the forum dates are also eligible to participate.

-Nomination and application process
+Nomination and Application Process

-Beginning February 22, institutions may nominate student-athletes via the “Nominator” tab in NCAA Program Hub by entering the interested applicants’ first name, last name and email address.
-[Note: Only those designated in the NCAA membership directory as director of athletics, senior woman administrator and student-athlete affairs administrator(s) will be able to access the “Nominator” tab.
+Beginning in February 2017, institutions may nominate student-athletes via the “Nominator” tab in NCAA Program Hub by entering the interested applicants’ first name, last name and email address.
+[Note: Only those designated in the NCAA membership directory as director of athletics, senior woman administrator or student-athlete affairs administrator(s) will be able to access the “Nominator” tab.
 The email address of the above contacts must be the same in both the NCAA Program Hub and NCAA membership directory in order for the system to recognize them as such designations.]

-Cost of attendance
+Cost of Attendance

 For those traveling to Indianapolis from more than 300 miles, the NCAA will cover the cost of flights, ground transportation in Indianapolis, parking at the airport of origin and baggage fees.
 Flyers who also have to drive to their airport of origin over 50 miles round-trip will be reimbursed following the program at 54 cents per mile via the online NCAA reimbursement system.